What does trauma have to do with food compulsions?

 How we can – and can’t – help if you need trauma support

-We’ve seen so many conscientious, intentional, earnest, sincere people work so hard on themselves, trying to facilitate their healing without ‘success.’
-When our attempts fail, it’s easy and natural to blame ourselves.
-But this isn’t what’s going on at all: we may simply need more or a different kind of support.
+We’ve seen many conscientious, intentional, sincere people work so hard on themselves, trying to facilitate their healing without ‘success.’
+When these attempts fail, it’s easy and natural to blame ourselves.
+But often, this isn’t what’s going on.
+It may be that we may need a different kind of support.

-Many people find that pairing therapeutic support (working with a therapist) with a book, study group, or group class (whether with us, or someone else) to be a powerful and grounded combination.
+Many people find that pairing therapeutic support with a book, study group, or group class (whether with us, or someone else) to be a powerful combination.
 And we want this power, ease, and support for you!

 Getting more hands on help for trauma